-The total annual savings for a full fleet conversion to EV was assessed at £207,267 including fuel, service, maintenance and Road Fund Licence per annum.
+The total savings for a full fleet conversion to EVs were assessed at £207,267 per annum, including fuel, service, maintenance and Road Fund Licence.

-Following the recommendations in the report One Housing Group are awaiting the launch of the 40kW Nissan e-NV200 in May/June 2018 to begin the Stage 2 trial.
-The feasibility model showed that while the 24kW battery pack would meet the needs of a reasonable portion of the fleet, delaying the trial to utilise the 40kW battery pack would significantly increase adoption.
+Following the recommendations in their report, One Housing Group are now awaiting the launch of the 40kW Nissan e-NV200 in May/June 2018, to begin the Stage 2 trial.
+The feasibility model shows that while the 24kW battery pack would meet the needs of a reasonable portion of the fleet, delaying the trial in order to utilise the 40kW battery pack, would significantly increase EV adoption.